 But…the IdeaSpace Making + Media is accepting appointments.

-Number 4 has been interested in design and 3D printing for quite sometime.
+My son has been interested in design and 3D printing for quite sometime.
 He was excited in 2018 when the Salem Church branch began to host it’s own MakerLab sessions.
 As of late he’s been begging me to make him an appointment at the IdeaSpace.
 Well, I finally did, and his appointment for 3D Badging was for today.
 Scheduling is very easy.
 Just go HERE to pick a date and time.
 You will receive a confirmation email with all the details.
-For the 3D Badging, Number 4 had to watch three short videos before coming to his appointment.
+For the 3D Badging, he had to watch three short videos before coming to his appointment.
 Easy!

 Equipment & Software Available: